ColinKennedy/USD-Cookbook/tricks/variant_set_understanding/README.md

 ## Example

+- Open [metadata_swap.usda](metadata_swap.usda) in usdview to see the above example, live.
+- Open [arcs.usda](arcs.usda) to see an example of how to use variants to control composition arcs.

 When there's no variant selection, `</root>` has no "some_metadata" authored.
 Metadata is missing for "option_b", too.
 But if it's '"option_a",